Hillingdon Borough F.C.: Historic club

 Yiewsley topped the Corinthian League in their third season, 1956–57.
 In the FA Cup that season Yiewsley drew 2–2 with Third Division Gillingham at the Leas Stadium in the first round.
+The game was watched by Yiewsley's record home crowd of 5400 spectators.
 Gillingham went on to defeat Yiewsley 2–0 at Priestfield in the replay.

-In 1958 a decision was made to turn semi-professional, and the club joined the South-East zone of the Southern League.
+Yiewsley were elected to the Southern League at the league's annual general meeting on 31 May 1958.
+The club turned professional and played in the South-East zone of the league in the 1958-59 season.
+From the 1959–60 season Yiewsley played in the Southern League Division One.
 In November 1960 Jackie Milburn formerly of Newcastle United and England signed for Yiewsley, soon becoming Player-manager.
+Under Milburn's tenure Yiewsley achieved their highest league position, finishing ninth in the 1961–62 season.
 He left in March 1963 when offered the manager's job at First Division Ipswich Town.

-On 1 May 1964 the F.A.
+On 1 May 1964, the F.A.
 Council granted permission for Yiewsley to change their name to Hillingdon Borough F.C.
 This was done to reflect the local government reorganisation in London that was to see the formation of the London Borough of Hillingdon on 1 April 1965.
 The change of name saw their fortunes change, as in their second season they were promoted to the Premier Division of the Southern League after finishing runners up.
 Their most successful period followed over the next five years.
 In 1968–69 they finished runners-up to Cambridge United.
 In the following 1969–70 season, they reached the third round proper of the FA Cup beating Wimbledon and Luton Town before losing to Sutton United 4–1 in a replay at Gander Green Lane.
-In the 2–1 win against Luton in the second round, the Leas Stadium had its highest official attendance with 9033 spectators.
+In the 2–1 win against Luton in the second round, the Leas Stadium had its highest official attendance with 9,033 spectators.
 In the 1970–71 season, Hillingdon reached the FA Trophy final at Wembley playing Telford United in front of 29,500 spectators.
-Hillingdon led 2-0 at the interval but Telford staged a second half comeback scoring two goals in the last seven minutes to win 3–2.
+Hillingdon led 2–0 at the interval but Telford staged a second half comeback scoring two goals in the last seven minutes to win 3–2.